Más definiciones de PioneerDefinición de Pioneer en:

 - Born in Hungary in 1879, Rudolph Laban was a pioneer in developing the academic and scientific aspects of dance.

-- 1.2(In the former Soviet Union and other communist countries) a member of a children’s movement that aimed to foster communist ideals.Más ejemplos en oraciones
+- 1.2(In the former Soviet Union and other communist countries) a member of a movement for children below the age of sixteen that aimed to foster communist ideals.Más ejemplos en oraciones

 - The Pioneer movement was in fact, if not officially, controlled by the Communist Party.